S2-group/SLR-2021/README.md

 For any information, interested researchers can contact us by sending an email to any of the investigators listed above.

 ## How to cite the dataset
-If the dataset or the results of our study are helping your research, consider to cite our study as follows, thanks!
+If the dataset or the results of our study are helping your research, consider citing our study as follows, thanks!

 ```
 @article{JSS_ROS_2022,